 Before surgery: Do not give your child anything to eat or drink for 4-6 hours before surgery.
 Follow all other instructions you are given.

 During surgery: You will stay in a waiting room nearby during your child’s surgery.
-Your child will be given medication to make him or her sleep during the surgery.
+Your child will be given medicine to make him or her sleep during the surgery.
 How long the surgery will take depends on your child’s condition.

 Your child will stay in the hospital for 5 days or longer.
 During this time, the nursing staff will care for your child.